I've collected antique and vintage Christmas decorations for years. Two years ago, I began researching and collecting Christmas jewelry.

 How My Christmas Jewelry Collection Began

-Over the course of my time collecting Christmas jewelry, I've learned quite a bit about its history, and I hope to share some of the information I've gathered here for all to see alongside photos of pieces from my personal collection.
+Throughout my time collecting Christmas jewelry, I've learned quite a bit about its history, and I hope to share some of the information I've gathered here for all to see alongside photos of pieces from my collection.

 Christmas Corsages: The Beginning of the Christmas Pin Trend